Jazys/OpenMVPBox/README.md

 Minimal dockers on your OpenMVPBox are :
 * **Traefik** for creating redirection and secured connexion
 * **Portainer** for managing your stack ( restart a docker for example)
+* **A service Rest Api** for creating stack directly with frontend (experimental) (available on api.yourdomainename)

+These stacks are used for managing service in our VPS.

+For minimal installation

+    git clone https://github.com/Jazys/OpenMVPBox.git && cd OpenMVPBox
+    chmod +x automaticInstall.sh && ./automaticInstall.sh SubDomainOrDomain

+Ater choose your stack and run the installXX.sh script

 **Easy to use !**